Marilyn Monroe, Steve Jobs, and 6 Other Famous Orphans Who Helped Change the World

 While in England, Eleanor's uncle Theodore Roosevelt became president of the United States and she returned in 1902 where she met her father's fifth cousin, Franklin D. Roosevelt, and they would marry several years later.

 Eleanor Roosevelt became America's First Lady in 1933 when her husband was elected the 32nd President of the United States and she would diligently work for various social causes and help calm jittery Americans during World War II.
-The donation of her time and efforts to help her fellow Americans through this trying time won her international acclaim and admiration.
+The donation of her time and efforts to help her fellow Americans through this trying time won this celebrity orphan international acclaim and admiration.

 After leaving the White House following FDR's death in 1945, Eleanor spent the rest of her life promoting various charity, social and human rights issues.
 She passed away in 1962 at the age of 78 from heart failure.